Orbit (overview)

 The orbit is composed of four walls:

-- Medial - formed by the frontal process of the maxilla, lacrimal bone, orbital plate of the ethmoid bone, and body of the sphenoid bone;
+- Medial wall - formed by the frontal process of the maxilla, lacrimal bone, orbital plate of the ethmoid bone, and body of the sphenoid bone;

-- Superior - orbital surface of the orbital part of the frontal bone and lesser wing of the sphenoid bone;
+- Superior wall - orbital surface of the orbital part of the frontal bone and lesser wing of the sphenoid bone;

-- Lateral - orbital surface of the greater wing of the sphenoid bone and orbital surface of the zygomatic bone;
+- Lateral wall - orbital surface of the greater wing of the sphenoid bone and orbital surface of the zygomatic bone;

-- Inferior - orbital surface of the body of the maxilla, orbital surface of the zygomatic bone, and orbital process of the palatine bone.
+- Inferior wall - orbital surface of the body of the maxilla, orbital surface of the zygomatic bone, and orbital process of the palatine bone.